What programs lost when Step 2 CS disappeared, and what hasn't replaced it

 What filling this gap actually requires

-The solution to the post-Step 2 CS assessment vacuum isn't another high-stakes exam.
-Step 2 CS was a binary pass/fail that tested communication in an artificial setting on a single day.
-Programs need something different: longitudinal data on how trainees communicate across multiple encounters, mapped to the specific ICS milestones that CCCs have to evaluate.
+The loss of Step 2 CS does not mean every program needs another national high-stakes exam.
+Step 2 CS was a pass or fail assessment on a single day.
+Programs also need longitudinal evidence of how trainees communicate across multiple encounters, mapped to the ICS milestones their CCCs review.

 References

-3. Strengthening Interpersonal and Communication Skills via Harmonized Subcompetencies.
+- Strengthening Interpersonal and Communication Skills via Harmonized Subcompetencies.
 ACGME.
 2021.
-[Link]

-4. Santen SA, Ryan MS, Fancher TL, et al..
+- Santen SA, Ryan MS, Fancher TL, et al..
 Variability in Learner Performance Using the ACGME Harmonized Milestones During the First Year of Postgraduate Training.
 Academic Medicine.
 2025.
-[Link]

-5. Kogan JR, Conforti LN, Holmboe ES.
+- Kogan JR, Conforti LN, Holmboe ES.
 Faculty Perceptions of Frame of Reference Training to Improve Workplace-Based Assessment.
 Journal of Graduate Medical Education.
 2023.
-[Link]

-6. Holmboe ES, et al..
+- Holmboe ES, et al..
 Assessing Interpersonal and Communication Skills.
 Journal of Graduate Medical Education (Milestones 2.0 supplement).
 2021.
-[Link]

-7. Malpractice Risks in Communication Failures: 2015 Annual Benchmarking Report.
+- Malpractice Risks in Communication Failures: 2015 Annual Benchmarking Report.
 CRICO Strategies.
 2015.
-[Link]